-How this online connection service and peer-to-peer lender stack up.
+How this online connection service and direct lender stack up.

 Refinancing private student loans can help you save on interest and get out of debt faster.
 But who wants to spend a lot of time on an application?
 Online lenders like LendKey and SoFi can cut down on the red tape you’d get at a bank.
 Which one is better for you?